Essential Plumbing Inspection Before Renovation in Caloundra Homes

 Pipe Materials Commonly Found in Caloundra Homes

-• Galvanised steel: Common in pre-1980 homes; highly susceptible to rust in coastal air.
+• Galvanised steel: Pre-1980 homes; highly susceptible to rust in coastal air.

 • Copper: Durable but vulnerable to salt corrosion and pitting.